St Lucia, Barbados on Ebola alert

 The WHO statement was in reference to the current EVD outbreak in the Democratic Republic of Congo (DRC).

-“Though the outbreak continues in the Democratic Republic of Congo, the World Health Organisation has indicated that at this point in time it is not necessary for countries that are far away – such as countries in the Caribbean, to implement excessive screening measures at their ports,” Fredericks-James stated in a statement made available to the media.
+“Though the outbreak continues in the Democratic Republic of Congo, the World Health Organization has indicated that at this point in time it is not necessary for countries that are far away — such as countries in the Caribbean, to implement excessive screening measures at their ports,” Fredericks-James said in a statement made available to the media.

 “Certainly not for countries as far away as ours,” Dr Fredericks-James said, noting that countries near the DRC or which share land borders with the African nation would need screening measures for persons crossing the borders into or out of that country.